FlowRunner-AI/docs/automations/content/flow-management/renameflow.md

 ## Steps for Renaming a Flow

-Renaming a flow in Backendless Automations is a straightforward process that can be done from the Flow Manager.
+Renaming a flow in FlowRunner™ is a straightforward process that can be done from the Flow Manager.
 Follow these steps to rename an existing flow:

-1. **Access Flow Manager:** Start by navigating to the Flow Manager within Backendless Automations.
+1. **Access Flow Manager:** Start by navigating to the Flow Manager within FlowRunner™.
 This is your central dashboard where all your flows are listed and managed.

 2. **Select the Flow:** Identify the flow you wish to rename from the list of available flows.
 Each flow entry should have an associated set of actions or a context menu.